NCRCounterpointAPI/APIGuide/Endpoints/GET_Customer.md

 - **<code>403 Forbidden</code>** The request could not be fulfilled.
 Likely due to a missing, invalid, or expired APIKey, or a missing API option in the company's registration.ini
 - **<code>404 Not Found</code>** The CUST_NO provided was not a valid CUST_NO in the AR_CUST table.
 - **<code>500 Internal Server Error</code>** The request could not be fulfilled due to an unexpected internal error.
 This could be caused by a bug in the system, an unavailable database, or any other unexpected internal problem processing the request.

+#### Error Codes
+The following error codes may be returned from requests to this endpoint:
+- `SUCCESS`: The request was successful and the customer information is present under the `AR_CUST` section of the response body.
+- `ERROR_RECORD_NOT_FOUND`: The requested CUST_NO was not present.
+This is returned when a 404 http response is returned.

 #### Response Body
 This endpoint returns data related to a customer, essentially from the AR_CUST and related tables.
 The data is hierarchically structured in the response, as such: